vas0011/cse15l-lab-reports/lab3.md

   ./911report
   ./911report/empty.txt
 ```
 Using the ```-cmin``` option allows you to search for files that were created n minutes ago.
 In this example we are searching the directory technical and its subdirectories for files or directories created less than 3000 minutes ago which is indicated by ```-3000```.
 The  subdirectories of techinical and files are outputted that were created less than 3000 minutes ago.
-This is useful because you can see files you accessed recently or created recently.
+This is useful because you can see files and directories you made changes to recently or created recently.

 **Example 2**
 ```
-$ varun@Varuns-MacBook-Pro technical % find . -cmin -300
+$ varun@Varuns-MacBook-Pro technical % find . -cmin -10
   ./government/About_LSC/Progress_report.txt
 ```
-In this example we are searching the directory technical and its subdirectories for files or directories created less than 300 minutes ago which is indicated by ```-300```.
-The  subdirectories of techinical and files are outputted that were created less than 300 minutes ago. \
+In this example we are searching the directory technical and its subdirectories for files or directories created less than 10 minutes ago which is indicated by ```-10```.
+The file that was created less than 10 minutes ago was outputted.
+This is useful because you can see files and directories you made changes to recently or created recently. \
 I found information about this option using man find and using this link: [https://www.ibm.com/docs/pl/aix/7.1?topic=f-find-command](url).